 What about you?
 Do you plan a trip by yourself or prefer to leave the hard work to the travel agents?
-Thanks to the ever expanding travel industry and internet, it is so easy to make travel plans on your own now if you take some time to do some research.
+Thanks to the ever-expanding travel industry and the internet, it is so easy to make travel plans on your own now if you take some time to do some research.

 There are many readily available travel plan and itinerary found at travel blogs, travel forums which provide tons of helpful information.
 Having your own travel itinerary allows you to change your travel program with every whim, cram in as much experience, exposure and sightseeing you wish to.
 There’s no rigidity, you determine where to go next, limited only by your imagination, time and of course, budget.

 But is it really worth the hassles compared to selecting tour packages from travel agencies?